-Contemplating the properties of matter in the general sense (globine - not normal matter) and the subatomic world has led me to create some clarifications regarding the states of aggregation of matter which configure the concepts of mass and gravity in Quantum Mechanics or Quantum Physics.
+Contemplating the properties reticular structure of matter or Global Aether, and the subatomic world has led us to create some explanations regarding the states of aggregation of matter, which configure concepts of mass and gravity.

 Amongst the most innovating elements of Global Mechanics regarding the concept of matter and energy are the following:

-A new description of the structure of matter in general.
+A new description of the structure of matter

-Concept and nature of elementary particles with mass.
+Concept and nature of elementary particles with mass